-In the fourth quarter of 2017, the Moravian Ministries Foundation in America (MMFA) will launch a new Donor Advised Fund (DAF).
-The Board of MMFA hopes that this new fund encourages giving in new and exciting ways.
-We also hope that this opens up philanthropy to new donors who may desire more choice in their charitable contributions.
+In the fourth quarter of 2017, the Moravian Ministries Foundation in America (MMFA) launched a new Donor Advised Fund (DAF).
+The Board of MMFA hopes this new fund encourages giving in new and exciting ways.
+We also hope this opens up philanthropy to new donors who may desire more choice in their charitable contributions.

-The Moravian Donor Advised Fund allows donors to establish a gift account with the MMFA.
+The Moravian DAF allows donors to establish a gift account with the MMFA.
 That account and the assets are invested into an investment pool consistent with the donor’s style and risk tolerance.
-The donors serve as the initial grant advisors and over time they make charitable gifts from their gift account as they see fit.
+The donors serve as the initial grant advisors.
+Over time they make charitable gifts from their gift account as they see fit.
 MMFA will invest the funds and handle administrative matters for the individual accounts, giving donors a way to live out philanthropy without an administrative burden.
-(More information on Moravian Donor Advised Funds will be available later this year.)

-As we gear up to launch our DAF, I want to tell you about a very personal experience of my own and how that experience opened up donor-advised funds in a new light to my family.
+I want to tell you about a very personal experience of my own and how that experience opened up DAFs in a new light to my family.

 Our initial shock quickly turned into excitement about the fact that God had chosen us to add a family member – to be part of another miracle.
 We welcomed him into our hearts figuratively as we literally made room in our home by making plans to add two rooms.

 In March, an ultrasound revealed a 50 percent possibility of health problems with the baby.
 Subsequent tests confirmed what no expectant parent wants to hear.
 Our baby had Trisomy 13, a condition that is “not considered compatible with life.”
 Suddenly, our lives had changed in a most unwelcome way.